Upload bulk edits

 Notes about using sFTP to upload bulksheets

-The supported file size and formats are the same for bulksheets that you upload through sFTP or manually through the DS UI.
+The supported file size and formats are the same for bulksheets that you upload through sFTP or manually through the Search Ads 360 UI.

-For bulk edits, each row in the bulksheet needs to specify an engine account by providing information in either of the following columns:
+For bulk edits, you can use the sFTP endpoint to upload edits in any engine account within an advertiser.
+Each row in the bulksheet needs to specify an engine account by providing information in either of the following columns:

-- Account ID: Specifies the ID DS generated for the engine account.
+- Account ID: Specifies the ID Search Ads 360 generated for the engine account.

 - Account name: Specifies the name you assigned to the engine account.
 If you've used the same name for more than one account, use the Account ID column instead.
 The account ID is guaranteed to be unique.

-It isn't possible to use the sFTP endpoint to upload changes in multiple advertisers.
-Instead, you need to create an sFTP endpoint for each advertiser.
+It isn't possible to use the sFTP endpoint to upload bulk edits in multiple advertisers.

 Port number for the sFTP endpoint